microsoft/DMF/Dmf/Modules.Library/Dmf_RequestTarget.md

 RequestTimeoutMilliseconds | A time in milliseconds that causes the call to timeout if it is not completed in that time period.
 Use zero for no timeout.
 EvtRequestTargetSingleAsynchronousRequest | The Client callback that is called when request completes.
 SingleAsynchronousRequestClientContext | A Client specific context that is sent to the Client callback that is called when the request completes.
-DmfRequest | Optional address of the handle to the handle to the WDFREQUEST that has been sent.
+DmfRequestId | Returns a unique id associated with the underlying WDFREQUEST.
+Client may use this id to cancel the asynchronous transaction.

 ##### Remarks

-* Caller passes `DmfRequest` when it is possible that the caller may want to cancel the WDFREQUEST that was created and sent to the underlying WDFIOTARGET.
+* Caller passes `DmfRequestId` when it is possible that the caller may want to cancel the WDFREQUEST that was created and sent to the underlying WDFIOTARGET.
-* **Caller must use `DMF_RequestTarget_Cancel()` to cancel the WDFREQUEST associated with DmfRequest.
+* **Caller must use `DMF_RequestTarget_Cancel()` to cancel the WDFREQUEST associated with DmfRequestId.
 Caller may not use WdfRequestCancel() because the Module may asynchronously process, complete and delete the underlying WDFREQUEST at any time.**
 **
-* **Caller must not use value returned in DmfRequest for any purpose except to pass it `DMF_RequestTarget_Cancel()`.** For example, do not assign a context to the handle.
+* **Caller must not use value returned in DmfRequestId for any purpose except to pass it `DMF_RequestTarget_Cancel()`.** For example, do not assign a context to the handle.

 -----------------------------------------------------------------------------------------------------------------------------------
 ##### DMF_RequestTarget_SendSynchronously